musikid/gsoc/proposal.md

 Name: Sayafdine Said\
 GitHub: [musikid](https://github.com/musikid)\
 Mail address: [musikid@outlook.com](mailto:musikid@outlook.com)\
-Timezone: Paris, France (UTC+2)\
+Timezone: Paris, France (UTC+2)

-Fluent in French, English and Spanish\
+Fluent in French, English and Spanish

 I wrote fixes for various open source projects, but never been more involved.
 I also did a bit of yak shaving (meh), [fancy](https://github.com/musikid/fancy.git) being the most complete one.
-This GSoC is the perfect occasion to be more involved in the open source community, particularly for the FreeBSD's project, that I like.
+This GSoC is the perfect occasion to be more involved in the open source community, particularly for the FreeBSD project, that I like.

 ## Timeline